lilythebigfish/CES334-2025/raspberryPi/labs/6_Lab Notes (10 9 2025)/Lab Notes (10 9 2025).md

 # Lab: **Wireless Ambient Light Sensors**

+Lily and Murad (submitting on behalf of murad)

 **General Description:**

 Configure your system to wirelessly send ambient light sensor data from the ESP32 to the Raspberry Pi via TCP or UDP message over Wi-Fi.
 Configure your Pi to visualize or sonify the data in some 1:1 way (terminal output or printing values 🔥**DOES NOT COUNT**🔥)